 Disclaimer: This portion you are about to read is the definition part.
 So, it is bit technical.
 But hang in there.
 It gets simpler and easier.

 Painful experience involving insecurity, a related threat:

 - To an undetermined danger (“fear not applicable”),

-- To events involving a potential physical or psychological danger (separation, intervention surgical, examination), but disproportionate or inadequate in the eyes of an outside observer.
+- To events involving a potential physical or psychological danger.
+Such as separation, intervention surgical, examination.
+But is disproportionate or inadequate in the eyes of an outside observer.